 Failure to adhere to the principle of least privilege amplifies the risk posed by other vulnerabilities.

-Cross reference
+Related coding guidelines

-CWE[8]: 250.
+CWE [7]: 250.
 Design Principle Violation: Failure to Use Least Privilege

-CERT C guidelines[38]: POS02-C
+CERT C guidelines [31]: POS02-C

 Mechanism of failure

 This vulnerability type refers to cases in which an application grants greater access rights than necessary.
 Depending on the level of access granted, this may allow a user to access confidential information.
 For example, programs that run with root privileges have caused innumerable UNIX security disasters.